 In the case of self-harm, there is often a bigger, underlying reason that prompts the self-harm.
 This can be very concerning for parents, carers and the child themselves.
 In these situations we would encourage you to seek additional support.
-The links below may www.amaze.org.au/wp-content/uploads/2019/08/Amaze-Information-Sheet-Stress-and-anger-management-for-autistic-people.pdf
+The links below may be able to support you with this: